-##IN THIS ARTICLE WE LOOK AT SOME WINES, VERMUT AND CAVA WHICH WE HAVE TASTED RECENTLY AND RECOMMEND FOR XMAS CELEBRATIONS.
+##IN THIS ARTICLE WE LOOK AT SOME WINES, VERMUT AND CAVA RECOMMENDED FOR XMAS CELEBRATIONS

 Vermut Bitter Orange, Cent Piques, Bodegas Vinados, DO Valencia.
 A new Vermut from this bodega in Fontanares based on bitter orange.
 Again, a lighter style this is proving very popular amongst the bodega’s aficionados and we thoroughly recommend it as a pre-Xmas meal aperitif!